ric2b/confidential-debt-simplification/README.md

 You probably noticed a third server, the _proxy server_.
 It will most likely run on the same machine as the _group server_, all it has to do is mask the IP address of users that want to talk to the _main server_, by relaying their communication.
 It can't read/modify anything because the communication is encrypted with HTTPS

 As you can see on the diagram, the _main server_ should be managed by a stranger, since group members know everyone's identity.
-Imagine it is a public service, like GitHub.
-If it's large enough it won't risk it's reputation by colluding with someone only to get a single group's information (and probably won't even care enough about a single group anyway)
+Imagine it as public service, like GitHub.
+If it's large enough it won't risk it's reputation by colluding with someone only to get a single group's information (it probably won't even care enough about a single group's information anyway)

 ### How a group works
 Assume the _main server_ is a public service that is always running.